PyBites-Open-Source/karmabot/README.md

 #### Using nox under Windows and Linux (WSL)

-Make sure to delete the `.nox` folder when you run `nox` under Windows and WSL, because the environments are not compatible.
+Make sure to delete the `.nox` folder when you switch from Windows to WSL and vice versa, because the environments are not compatible.

 ### [pre-commit](https://pre-commit.com/)